nvdaes/clipContentsDesigner/addon/doc/pt_PT/readme.md

 ## Changes for 46.0.0

-* NVDA will sanitize HTML in browseable messages.
-* Added a button to close browseable messages, in addition to the Escape key.
+  key.

 ## Changes for 40.0.0

-* Added support for Hebrew keyboard.

-## Changes for 22.0.0

-* Added a button to restore defaults in the add-on settings panel.
-* The add-on cannot be run in secure mode.

-## Changes for 17.0

-* Compatible with NVDA 2023.1.

 ## Changes for 16.0

-* Reqires NVDA 2022.1 or later.

-## Changes for 15.0

-* The command to add text to clipboard is again presented in the input

   gestures dialog.
 * Fixed gestures to copy and cut with Persian keyboard, thanks to Mohammadhosein Ghezelsofla.

 ## Changes for 14.0

 * Compatible with NVDA 2021.1.

 ## Changes for 13.0

 * Corrigido um problema na disposição visual do painel de configurações, graças a Cyrille Bougot.
 * Documentação melhorada.
-* Adicionada uma categoria Clip Content Designer para atribuir comandos de entrada a todos os comandos disponíveis para este add-on.
+* Adicionada uma categoria Clip Content Designer para atribuir comandos de entrada a todos os comandos disponíveis para este add-on. estiver activo.
-* Corrigidos bugs ao utilizar cópia emulada em navegadores se o modo de foco estiver activo.

 * Pode atribuir diferentes comandos para mostrar o conteúdo textual da área